inertiajs/inertia-phoenix/README.md

 }
 ```

-This is similar to the server entry-point [documented here](https://inertiajs.com/server-side-rendering#add-server-entry-point), except we are simply exporting a render function instead of creating a Node.js server process.
+This is similar to the server entry-point [documented here](https://inertiajs.com/server-side-rendering#add-server-entry-point), except we are simply exporting a render function instead of starting a Node.js server process.

-Next, configure esbuild to compile the `ssr.js` bundle.
+Next, configure esbuild to compile the `ssr.jsx` bundle.

 ```diff
   # config/config.exs